kaalam/document.source/kaalam/_posts/2018-10-1-how_is_jazz_a_solution.md

 <h4><b>Seven:</b> Working with different kinds of <b>data files</b> and <b>services</b> is tedious and error prone.</h4>

-<p>Data integration is ugliest part of data analytics.
+<p>Data integration is the ugliest part of data analytics.
 It is already bad when we only have tabular data.
 Who knows how many hours are spent
 fixing character encodings and date formats.
 In AI it is even worse, since AI is about "unstructured" data.
 We have myriads of binary formats for images, sound, video, text files and more.
 Some algorithms also expect data to be transformed: images to be scaled, normalized, etc.</p>